Light and fluffy Cherry Almond Cupcakes are bursting with maraschino cherries and topped with a luscious almond buttercream frosting.

-- ½ tsp. vanilla extract
+- 1/2 tsp vanilla extract

-- 1 tsp. almond extract
+- 1 tsp almond extract

-- Pinch of salt
+- pinch salt

-- 3 tbsp. heavy cream
+- 3 tbsp heavy whipping cream

-- In the bowl of a stand mixer, cream the butter and sugar until light and fluffy, about 2-3 minutes.
+- In the bowl of a stand mixer, cream the butter and sugar until light and fluffy (about 2-3 minutes).
 Add the vanilla extract and the almond extract.

-- In a medium size mixing bowl whisk together flour, cake flour, baking powder, baking soda, and salt.
-In a glass measuring cup mix together the buttermilk, cherry juice and chopped cherries.
+- In a medium size mixing bowl, whisk together flour, cake flour, baking powder, baking soda, and salt.
+In a glass measuring cup, mix together the buttermilk, cherry juice, and chopped cherries.

 - In a medium size mixing bowl (using a hand mixer), beat the egg whites until stiff peaks form.
 Fold into the batter.

-- With mixing speed on low, add heavy cream, then gradually add ½ c. powdered sugar at a time until the mixture becomes soft but firm enough to hold it’s shape.
-Beat frosting for an additional 3 minutes until light and fluffy.
+- With mixing speed on low, add heavy cream, then gradually add ½ c powdered sugar at a time until the mixture becomes soft but firm enough to hold its shape.
+Beat the frosting for an additional 3 minutes until light and fluffy.
 If the consistency is too thick, add a little more cream and beat for 30 seconds more.